Alex-Costea/Wiles/README.md

 - Comment using `#`
 - `\` can be used to continue a line after a newline (including string literals and comments)
 - Types are not reserved keywords and can be used as variable names
-- Method potentially not returning value is a compilation error
+- Function potentially not returning value is a compilation error
 - `nothing` type is invalid in comparisons

 ### Potential additions (no promises!)
 - `infint` (infinite precision integer)
 - `decimal` (stored as fraction, not as float)
 - Other generic types: `dict(type,type)`, `linked_list(type)`, `set(type)`, `ref(type)`
-- Using `method` types like first class objects
 - Classes with `class` keyword.
-Internally, maybe something like `dict(text,method)`?
+Internally, maybe something like `dict(text,fun)`?
 - Declare fields `readonly` for getter with no setter, `public` for getter and setter
 - Warnings, e.g. unreachable code
 - Garbage collection